rpavlyuk/hikvision-aws-toolkit/README.md

 In order to make your Hikvision (and probably other system like DAHUA) as least partially Cloud-enabled, you need:
 * Surveillance cameras itself.
 Actually, for our use case NVR is not even needed since in our case cameras will store captured images to FTP directly.
 * AWS Account.
 My monthly cost to run this tool varies from 10 to 40 USD depending how much data is being pushed and is historically stored.
 * Home / office server.
 Can be as simple as RaspberryPi-based box running any recent version of Linux.
+And of course, it must be behind the firewall and must be in the same local network as your cameras.

 The instruction below executed step by step shall guide shall make you run the solution.